hagaib/TrillOmatic/README.md

 # TrillOMatic
-This is a matlab implementation of the trillOmatic: a software for automatic segmentation and analysis of bird song trills
+A matlab implementation a software for automatic segmentation and analysis of bird song trills.
+It is based on work done by Prof. Yizhar Lavner, Prof. Sivan Toledo, Prof. Yoni Vortman, Dana Klein, and Hagai Barmatz as part of a collaborative bioacoustic research between Tel-Aviv University and Tel-Hai College, Israel

 ![image](https://user-images.githubusercontent.com/895574/116317931-b2c6df00-a7bc-11eb-934c-3fe6d29bb156.png)

+## Publications
+* 	H. Barmatz, D. Klein, Y. Vortman, S. Toledo, and Y. Lavner.
+A method for automatic segmentation and parameter estimation of bird vocalizations.
+In Proceedings of the International Conference on Systems, Signals and Image Processing (IWSSIP), pages 211-216, 2019.
+* 	Hagai Barmatz, Dana Klein, Yoni Vortman, Sivan Toledo, and Yizhar Lavner.
+Segmentation and analysis of bird trill vocalizations.
+In Proceedings of the International Conference on the Science of Electrical Engineering (ICSEE).
+IEEE, 2018.

+## Prerequisutes
+A standard Matlab installation, together with the signal processing toolbox.

 ## Running the trillOmatic
 first, run the matlab script `addpath_birds.m`.
 This will automatically add all relevant files to the system path.
-Afterwards, type `trillOmatic` to start.
+Afterwards, type `trillOmatic` at the matlab prompt to start the trillOmatic.

 ## Working with the trillOmatic